Writing Your Own Methods

 - Return type:

-, in which case the version returned by the tag2version
+"exact", in which case the version returned by the tag2version step is

 used as the final version.